Representing Maryland Dept. of Transportation: Tyson Byrne

 Originally, the Urbanized Area encompassed: Salisbury, Fruitland, and Delmar in Maryland; a portion of the surrounding unincorporated areas of Wicomico County; a portion of Delmar, Delaware; and a portion of the surrounding areas of Sussex County, Delaware.
 With the 2010 Census the Urbanized Area expanded to include Salisbury, Fruitland, Delmar, Hebron, and unincorporated portions of Wicomico and Somerset counties in Maryland, as well as Delmar, Laurel, Blades, Seaford, and a portion of unincorporated Sussex County in Delaware.

 The governing body of the Salisbury-Wicomico Metropolitan Planning Organization is the Council, which began meeting in November 2004.
 The Council's twelve voting members include nine from Maryland and three from Delaware.
-The Technical Advisory Committee, consisting of professionals with a background in transportation systems, provides support to the Council.

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov